usaid-cs/yesterday-i-learned/random.md

 1. The captain ought to go down with the ship, but can also do whatever they want if all others have evacuated.
 1. If your brie isn't oozing, it is not the real thing.
 Also, never bring brie to a party, because what you buy is never the real thing.
 1. Extra large eggs are 63-70g, large 56-63g, and medium 49-56g.
 Their price multipliers are 1.12, 1.00, and 0.88, respectively.
-1. There is a [Bavarian accent][youtube 22] that even Germans make fun of.
 1. [Brittany][wikipedia 185] is a place in France.
 1. [Robert Landsburg][wikipedia 186] died filming [the eruption of Mt.
 St. Helens][wikipedia 187], which is in 1980, not the ancient past.
 1. Tom Hanks *loves* typewriters.